tlacuilose/udp-secure-chat/README.md

     - Write an integer number.
 2. The chat asks the port where messages will be sent.
     - Write an integer number.
-3. The chat asks the encrytption method.
+3. The chat asks the encryption method.
     - Write "AES", "DES", "DES3" only.
 4. A key should be created, choose to create or import a key.
     - Type 'c' to create a key.
 A key will be created and choose to export it or not.